Nucleic Acids Research

 Vincenti MP, Coon CI, Lee O, Brinckerhoff CE.
 Regulation of collagenase gene expression by IL-1 beta requires transcriptional and post-transcriptional mechanisms.
 Nucleic Acids Res.
 1994;22(22):4818-4827. doi:10.1093/nar/22.22.4818

 Dartmouth Digital Commons Citation

 Vincenti, Matthew P.; Coon, Charles I.; Lee, Oneil; and Brinckerhoff, Constance E., "Regulation of Collagenase Gene Expression by IL-1 Beta Requires Transcriptional and Post-Transcriptional Mechanisms" (1994).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3851.